Have you ever wondered how Google knows to show you a store or service near your location, even if you don’t add ‘near me’ to your search?

-Google tells us that four in five people use search to find a local business, and local search ranking factors studies prove that listings information directly influences how visible your business is in Google’s Local Pack, Knowledge Panel and Map results.
+Google tells us that four in five people use search to find a local business, and local search ranking factors studies prove that listings information directly influences how visible your business is in Google’s Local Pack, the Knowledge Panel, and Google Maps results.

-So think of your Google business listing as a dating profile.
-It’s your opportunity to win over both Google and local consumers by sharing everything that make your business unique:
+Think of your Google business listing as a dating profile.
+It’s your opportunity to win over both Google and local consumers by sharing everything that makes your business unique:

 - What do you do?
 Business categories, both primary and secondary.

 - Why should I choose you?
 Add a compelling description, fancy images, and show off your online reviews.

 This data tells Google what you do and where you’re located, helping it decide when and where your business should be shown to users.